near/docs/docs/concepts/transaction.md

 ### Finality Gadget

 A "finality gadget" is a collection of rules that balances the *urgency* of maximizing blockchain "liveness" (ie. responsiveness / performance) with the *safety* needed to minimize the risk of accepting invalid transactions onto the blockchain.
-One of these rules includes "waiting for a while" before finalizing (or sometimes reversing) transactions -- this amounts to waiting at least 3 blocks to finality and a few minutes (about 120 blocks) before irreversibility".
+One of these rules includes "waiting for a while" before finalizing (or sometimes reversing) transactions -- this amounts to waiting at least 3 blocks to finality and a few minutes (about 120 blocks) before irreversibility.